-1. Introduction to GIPS 3
+1. INTRODUCTION TO THE GIPS STANDARDS 3

-2. DEFINITIONS AND FUNDAMENTAL INFORMATION
+2. Definitions and Fundamental Information 4

-3. COMPOSITES -
+3. COMPOSITES 7

-4. INPUT DATA
+4. INPUT DATA 9

-5. CALCULATION METHODOLOGY 1
+5. CALCULATION METHODOLOGY 11

 6. ERROR CORRECTION GUIDELINE 13

-7. FORMULAS 10
+7. Formulas 16

-8. PROSPECTIVE CLIENTS 2
+8. PROSPECTIVE CLIENTS 24

-9. CLAIM OF COMPLIANCE REGISTRATION 2
+9. CLAIM OF COMPLIANCE REGISTRATION 24

-10 ASSET OWNER GUIDANCE 2
+10. Asset Owner Guidance 24

-1. Introduction to GIPS
+1. Introduction to the GIPS standards

-The Global Investment Performance Standards (GIPS®) is a global standard for the calculation and presentation of asset managers' investment results.
-GIPS was created by the CFA Institute in the later 1990's.
+The Global Investment Performance Standards (GIPS®) are global standards for the calculation and presentation of asset managers' investment results.
+The GIPS standards were created by the CFA Institute in the later 1990's.
 CFA Institute is a global association of investment professionals with a mission to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.
 In January 2010, the 2010 edition of the GIPS standards was adopted with an effective date 1 January 2011.

-GIPS is an ethical and voluntary standard to be used by investment managers for creating performance presentations that ensure fair representation and full disclosure.
-Global standardization of investment performance reporting will allow investors to compare investment managers and will allow managers to compete for new business.
+The GIPS standards are ethical and voluntary standards to be used by investment managers for creating performance presentations that ensure fair representation and full disclosure.
+Global standardisation of investment performance reporting allows investors to more effectively compare investment managers and managers to better compete for new business.

-When presenting investment performance in compliance with GIPS, an investment management firm must state how it defines itself as a "Firm".
+When presenting investment performance in compliance with the GIPS standards, an investment management firm must state how it defines itself as a "Firm".
 In other words, for which part(s) of the firm the performance presentation is relevant and representative.

-Firms must follow the required elements of GIPS to claim compliance with GIPS.
-Firms are strongly encouraged to adopt and implement the recommendations to ensure that the firm fully adheres to the spirit and the intent of GIPS.
+Firms must follow the required elements of the GIPS standards to claim compliance with the Standards.
+Firms are strongly encouraged to adopt and implement the recommendations to ensure that the firm fully adheres to the spirit and the intent of the GIPS standards.
 To further increase the level of confidence of Norges Bank Investment Management's claim of compliance, a qualified, independent third party, The Spaulding Group, has performed an independent verification.